sitwithariadne/website/src/metta.md

 The following text is remixed from [The Path of Discrimination](https://en.wikipedia.org/wiki/Pa%E1%B9%ADisambhid%C4%81magga) or *Pts.*, a Pali Canon, Theravada Buddhist text.

+This is what I understood from XIV.
+Treatise of Loving Kindness.

+I've included a copy of the Pts [here](./archive/patisambhidamagga_en_version_20230910.pdf).

 # The 11 Benefits of Practicing Metta

 1. Sleep with ease